Taywee/makejsonapiclient/README.md

 Simple python tool to build a REST API client from a json description file (or any other list of endpoints).

+## I wouldn't recommend using this project.
+It works, and it's useable, but you're probably much better off using the OpenAPI specification to generate a client library.  [swagger-codegen](https://github.com/swagger-api/swagger-codegen) is one such project.

 # Install

 Like most packages, you can install this one by name: